Sec-Mini-Projects/Hooking-Project/README.md

 ##Description:

 Starts the execution of a x86 32 bit **ONLY** vulnerable program with optional command line parameters and hooks a hard coded list of API calls commonly used by shellcode.
-It only returns out of the currently hooked api one and checks for shellcode which provides performance benefits.
+It only returns out of the currently hooked api once and checks for shellcode which provides performance benefits.

 **I don't claim this program to be 100% stable, but have had few issues.**